kassoulet/quasar-lv2/readme.md

 # Test

-Use the docker file to run [plugin-torture](https://github.com/cth103/plugin-torture)  on Quasar-lv2.
+Use the docker file to run [plugin-torture](https://github.com/cth103/plugin-torture) and lv2_validate on Quasar-lv2.

 ```
 $ docker build -t quasar-test . && docker run -it quasar-test